merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

                                        -o better_core.fa
 ```

-Needless to say, estimates for homogeneity indices per gene cluster will also appear in your summary files from `anvi-summarize` to satisfy the statistician in you.
+Needless to say, estimates for homogeneity indices per gene cluster will also appear in your summary files from `anvi-summarize` to satisfy the statistician within you.

 ## Making sense of functions in your pangenome

 Once we have our pangenome, one of the critical things that we usually want to do is look at the functions associated with our gene clusters.
-This is a crucial yet complicated challenge with multiple ways to approach.
+This is a crucial yet complicated challenge to which we can appraoch in multiple ways.
 Here, we will describe how you can identify functions that are enriched for some of the clades or sub clades that are included in your pangenome.
 In addition, we will discuss how you can find the functional core of the pangenome.
 This is done with our new program `anvi-get-enriched-functions-per-pan-group`.

 This program utilizes information in the layers additional data table of your pan database to identify 'groups' within your genomes, and find functions that are enriched in those groups, i.e. functions that are characteristic of these genomes, and predominantly absent from genomes from outside this group.
 To use this feature you must have at least one categorical additional layer information (which can easily be done via `anvi-import-misc-data`), and at least one functional annotation source for your genomes storage (which will automatically be the case if every contigs database that were used when you run `anvi-gen-genomes-storage` was annotated with the same functional source).